-A: Yes!
-Addgene has shipped thousands of orders to over 60 countries since 2004.
-We include a very thorough customs invoice and shipper's declaration with every order, which helps most orders clear customs with no problems.
+Yes!
+Addgene has shipped thousands of orders to over 70 countries since 2004.
+We include a thorough customs invoice and shipper's declaration with every order.
+These help most orders clear customs without any issues.
 Please note that requesting scientists are responsible for making arrangements for prompt payment of applicable duties and taxes assessed by your country's customs agent.
 Please visit our International Page for more information.

 Addgene cannot process or ship orders until the necessary Material Transfer Agreements (MTAs) are approved by your institution.
-You can typically expect your order to ship within 2-3 business days after completing the MTA process.
+You can typically expect your order to ship 2-3 business days after your MTA is approved.

-The Material Transfer Agreement (MTA) is an agreement between the recipient and the depositing institutions that governs the transfer of scientific materials, and it offers intellectual property and liability protection for the material providers.
+The Material Transfer Agreement (MTA) is an agreement between the recipient and the depositing institutions that governs the transfer of scientific materials.
+It offers intellectual property and liability protection for the material providers.
 Institutions and laboratories that have deposited materials at Addgene require us to use MTAs for all plasmid transfers.